Testing the fire alarm system

 Installation of fire alarm systems is one of the most important prerequisites for protection and safety against accidents caused by fire, mostly when we hear the firefighting name, we thought about a warning and a red-colored siren that warns the occupant to evacuate a building as quickly as possible.
 The warning indeed is one of the main elements of any fire alarm system, but this monitoring equipment also needs monitoring and evaluation by experts to continually works at the desirable level.
 Testing the fire alarm system is one of the important stages of the installation process, which we discuss in this article.

 How often are fire alarm systems tested?

-Testing of fire alarm systems is not a matter that can be left to the taste of protection and safety experts, and to achieve the desired result in this field, it is necessary to follow national rules and international standards.
+Testing of fire alarm system is not a matter that can be left to the taste of protection and safety experts, and to achieve the desired result in this field, it is necessary to follow national rules and international standards.
 Chapter 14 of the International Standard NFPA 72, the National Fire Alarm and Signaling Code discusses this in detail.
 In the following, we will explain the highlights of the international standard NFPA 72 to make readers more familiar with this guideline.

-Visual inspection of fire alarm systems;
+Visual inspection of fire alarm system;

 International Standard NFPA 72, by Table 14.3.1, requires users of fire alarm systems to inspect their equipment weekly, monthly, every six months, or annually.
 However, it should be noted that this instruction may be changed based on national and local regulations or special conditions for installing a fire alarm system.
 Visual inspection of fire alarm systems includes the following: